-- It is recognised by Fritwell CE School that the use of technology presents challenges and risks to children and adults both inside and outside of school. - The DSL has overall responsibility for online safeguarding within the school. - Fritwell CE School identifies that the issues can be broadly categorised into three areas of risk: - o content: being exposed to illegal, inappropriate or harmful material - o contact: being subjected to harmful online interaction with other users - conduct: personal online behaviour that increases the likelihood of, or causes, harm. - The DSL and leadership team have read annex C regarding Online Safety within 'Keeping Children Safe in Education' 2020. - Fritwell CE School recognises the specific risks that can be posed by mobile phones and cameras and in accordance with KCSIE 2020 and EYFS 2019 has appropriate policies in place that are shared and understood by all members of the school community.
-Further information about specific

-- approaches relating to this can be found in the schools E-safety Policy, ICT Acceptable Use Policy which can be found office office drive website etc. - As schools and colleges increasingly work online, it is essential that children are safeguarded from potentially harmful and inappropriate online material Fritwell CE School will ensure that appropriate filtering and monitoring systems are in place when pupils and staff access school systems and internet provision. - Fritwell CE School acknowledges that whilst filtering and monitoring is an important part of schools online safety responsibilities, it is only one part of our approach to online safety.
+- It is recognised by Fritwell CE School that the use of technology presents challenges and risks to children and adults both inside and outside of school. - The DSL has overall responsibility for online safeguarding within the school. - Fritwell CE School identifies that the issues can be broadly categorised into three areas of risk: - o content: being exposed to illegal, inappropriate or harmful material - o contact: being subjected to harmful online interaction with other users - conduct: personal online behaviour that increases the likelihood of, or causes, harm. - The DSL and leadership team have read annex C regarding Online Safety within 'Keeping Children Safe in Education' 2021. - Fritwell CE School recognises the specific risks that can be posed by mobile phones and cameras and in accordance with KCSIE 2021 and EYFS 2021 has appropriate policies in place that are shared and understood by all members of the school community.
+Further information about specific approaches relating to this can be found in the schools E Safety Policy, Acceptable Use Policy which can be found in the office/ staff intranet/ website. - As schools and colleges increasingly work online, it is essential that children are safeguarded from potentially harmful and inappropriate online material Fritwell CE School will ensure that appropriate filtering and monitoring systems are in place when pupils and staff access school systems and internet provision. - Fritwell CE School acknowledges that whilst filtering and monitoring is an important part of school's online safety responsibilities, it is only one part of our approach to online safety.
 Pupils and adults may have access to systems external to the school control such as mobile phones and other internet enabled devices and technology and where concerns are identified appropriate action will be taken. - Fritwell CE School acknowledge where children are being asked to learn online at home the department has provided advice to support schools and colleges do so safely.
-Please see Annex 9 (Covid-19) for guidance on Virtual Lessons.

-Fritwell CE School will ensure a comprehensive whole school curriculum response is in place to enable all pupils to learn about and manage online risks effectively and will support parents and the wider school community (including all members of staff) to become aware and alert to the need to keep children safe online.
+pg.
+28 This policy is in line with Keeping Children Safe in Education 2021 Updated August 2021 by the Education Safeguarding Advisory Team Fritwell CE School will ensure a comprehensive whole school curriculum response is in place to enable all pupils to learn about and manage online risks effectively and will support parents and the wider school community (including all members of staff) to become aware and alert to the need to keep children safe online.